jad-rabehi/Planning-Control-NonLinear/Quadrotor/Readme.md

 # Backstepping Control of a Quadrotor
 ---
- The Quadrotor is controller using backstepping technique to follow a Van der Pool cycle while staying in a given attitude.
+ The Quadrotor is controller using backstepping technique to follow a Van der Pool cycle while staying in a given altitude.

 ---